mas-bandwidth/netcode/README.md

 # netcode

-**netcode** is a secure connection based client/server protocol built on top of UDP.
+**netcode** is a secure connection-based client/server protocol built on top of UDP.

 It has the following features: